Plutonomicon/cardano-transaction-lib/doc/e2e-testing.md

 Any programs that should be tested must be deployed and running on some testserver (e.g. for the included examples we use `make run-dev`).
 The test suite accepts a list of URLs.

 The test suite requires a set of CRX (chrome extension) files, as well as an archive with user settings.
+Extension and wallet settings can optionally be configured to be fetched from a URL.

 Each extension should be provided with its extension ID and wallet password.